 Halbesleben has a demonstrated record of collaboration in leading complex educational enterprises that advance the goals of the university, support faculty and students and meet the needs of the regional and local business community.

-In addition to his administrative duties at UTSA, Halbesleben will serve as professor of management.
+In addition to his administrative duties at UTSA, Halbesleben will serve as a professor of management.
 He has written or edited 17 books and published over 95 peer-reviewed journal articles.